-- Document-driven pages, that use a single page layout to present all the different documents of the same type (news articles, blogs, event pages)
+- Document-driven pages share a single page layout to present all the different documents of the same type (news articles, blogs, event pages).

-- Static pages, that are unique to the site in their contents and layout
+- Experience pages are unique to the site in their contents and layout.

-In the channel editor, as a webmaster, you can make changes (add/edit/delete components) to the page layout of document-driven pages.
-You need to publish the channel to get those changes live.
+In the channel editor, as a Site Editor, you can make changes (add/edit/delete components) to the page layout of document-driven pages.
+You need to publish the channel to push those changes live.

-You can add and edit experience pages in the channel editor, but -like documents- each page is a separate entity that is part of the content, not of the channel.
+You can add and edit experience pages in the channel editor as explained on the Manage Experience Pages page, but - like documents - each page is a separate entity that is part of the content, not of the channel.

-As a result, as an editor or webmaster, you can publish or (schedule to) take offline a single page.
+As a result, as a Site Editor, you can publish or (schedule to) take offline a single page.
 Scheduled publication allows you to prepare your changes in advance and have them go live automatically.
-Authors can work with experience pages too, but have to request (de)publication.
+Authors can work with experience pages too but have to request (de)publication.
 Experience pages support workflow and versioning that includes both layout and embedded content.

 You can navigate to a specific page within the site either using the site's navigation menu and links or using the Sitemap:

-The Sitemap displays all static pages in the site, both experience pages and pages that are part of the channel, in a tree structure based on their URL.
+The Sitemap displays all experience pages in the site in a tree structure based on their URL.
 The URLs for experience pages depend on configuration.
-Usually their URL matches the folder structure in the Content application, starting from the topmost folder that contains experience pages for the current channel.
+Usually, their URL matches the folder structure in the Content Application, starting from the topmost folder that contains experience pages for the current channel.
 You can navigate the tree or use Search to find the page you want to edit.
 Click on the page to open it in the channel preview.